 Some years ago, I was also deeply involved in writing short speculative fiction (and all the fun reading I could justify as “research”).
 I have some published stories under my belt, including sales to professional (SFWA) markets.
 Information about my creative work can be found here.
 This type of writing is currently suspended.
 Given my current priorities and my extremely lengthy to-do list and wish list, I don’t see fiction-writing as feasible for me in the foreseeable future.

 On the personal side, hmmm.
 Long ago, in what seems another lifetime, I studied engineering and management (IITD and IIMA), and then went through a series of jobs and assignments before ending up as the muddle I currently am.
-I live in India with my husband, Rajesh Naik who is a consultant and also has a professional site at Alignmentor.
+I live in India with my husband, Rajesh Naik.
 My son, Vipul Naik, is much into mathematics and other such stuff.

 And I love reading and taking long walks when time permits.
 I am at my creative best while finding excuses, I mean reasons, to avoid socializing.
 I like to call myself a “realist” though I’m not sure how that matches with the hours and hours I can spend re-reading the Harry Potter books.
 Which reminds me, if you know where I can get a time turner, do let me know.

 ®: CMMI is registered in the U.S. Patent and Trademark Office by Carnegie Mellon University.